 Robert is deeply passionate about bringing a transformational approach to leadership, organizational development, and large systems change to those working for social, racial, and environmental justice.
 He started STP with Jodie Tonita to incite this paradigm shift in social change movements.

 Robert and Judith Ansara, his wife and life partner of more than 40 years, lead retreats for committed couples throughout North America.
 Visit Sacred Union for more info.
 Robert is also a recording artist and performing musician.

-Jodie Tonita is co-founder and Director of the Social Transformation Project.
-Jodie has had a 12-year career building progressive infrastructure that helps individuals, organizations and movements maximize their power and effectiveness.
+Jodie Tonita is Co-Founder and Executive Director of the Social Transformation Project.
+Jodie has had a 10-year career in building progressive infrastructure projects and helping individuals, organizations and movements maximize their power and effectiveness.

 In the decade prior, Jodie ran her own management consulting firm working with corporate clients on their large-scale information technology and change management projects.
 During these years she served on the board of the Surrey Women’s Center and was a dedicated volunteer with Oxfam Canada.